PhysMath School, Yerevan: Overview

 The PhysMath School was founded in 1965 in affiliation with the Yerevan State University and through the efforts of professor Artashes Shahinyan.
 Following the death of Shahinyan in 1978, the school was named after him.

 The school is known for its role in preparing physics and mathematics teachers.
 It was ranked 1st in Armenia for the 2013-14 educational year.

-The current headmaster of the school is Armen Sargsyan, serving since 2002.
+The current headmaster of the school is Arman Sargsyan, serving since 2002.